rapyuta-robotics/rapyuta-io-docs/hugo/content/pricing/pricing-example.md

 #### Case 2

 Suppose you remove 2 devices on March 20.
-You will still be charged for 5 devices (that were added on March 10) even though you have removed 2 out of 5 devices for the month.
+You will be charged for 5 devices (that were added on March 10) even though you have removed 2 out of 5 devices for the month.
 The count of devices at the start of the next month is 3 (5 - 2 = 3), and an overage charge for these